MythEclipse/ultimate-asepharyana.tech/.kilocode/rules/rules.md

 - **Clean Code:** Write functional, maintainable, scalable, and understandable code.

 ### 4. Safety and Verification
 - **Non-Destructive First:** Favor non-destructive actions; verify system state before changes.
+I will not assume failure and will only trust the latest build.
 - **Step-by-Step Confirmation:** Wait for explicit user confirmation after each tool use.
+I will not oversight.
 - **Reversibility:** Ensure significant changes can be reverted.

 ### 5. Adherence to Custom Instructions